 Certificate Management Overview¶

-Customer can choose to use Aviatrix certificate created at the time of installation for the Controller and Gateway or customize the Controller and Gateway certificate to use an organization specific certificate.
-Both type are certificate issued locally through the Aviatrix Controller’s automated processes.
-To customize the Controller or Gateway certificate, refer to the below steps.
+You can use the Aviatrix certificate created at the time of installation for the Controller and gateway, or you can customize the Aviatrix Controller and gateway certificate to use an organization-specific certificate.
+Both types are certificates are issued locally through the Controller’s automated processes.
+All keys and certificates are in PEM format.
+To customize the Controller or gateway certificate, see below.

 Controller Certificate Management¶

-Aviatrix Controller uses a self-signed certificate by default.
-That is why you see “Not Secure” at the browser.
-You can make it secure by importing a signed certificate.
+The Aviatrix Controller uses a self-signed certificate by default.
+That is why you see “Not Secure” in the browser.
+You can make the Controller more secure by importing a signed certificate.